Skip to content

 [31m- 'AppStore_com.NOT_YOUR_TEAMID.loopkit.Loop.LoopWatch.watchkitextension.mobileprovision'

-Once you've created an app in the App Store that is not based on your TEAMID, you cannot delete it, but you can Remove it, so you don't click on it by accident.
+Once you have created an app in the App Store that is not based on your TEAMID, you cannot delete it, but you can Remove it (i.e. hide it so that it is no longer visible on this page and you don't accidentally click on it).

 1. Open this link: App Store Connect / Apps to view your apps; log in if needed.